YakhoubSoumare/ServerAnalysis/README.md

 - The CI part of the workflow works fine for Render, but more research is needed to resolve issues with its' CD part of the workflow.

 ## Discussion
-If you have any questions or would like to discuss this project further, feel free to contact me on:
+If the user have any questions or would like to discuss this project further, feel free to contact me on:
 [LinkedIn](https://www.linkedin.com/in/yakhoub-soumare-2019/).

 ## Website